 * And it's free!

 Making this valuable mould could not be easier!
 Just collect up the fallen leaves (all types are suitable), add to a suitable container - a compost bin fits the bill - and water if dry, then leave them for a year or two.
+A black plastic sack will work just as well, just make sure you punch a few drainage holes in the bottom.
 There's no quick fix composting aids you can use to speed up the process as it's the action of fungi, as opposed to the composting mainstays of bacteria and micro-organisms, which break down the leaves to form mould.
 And the fungi like to take things slowly!